DIEAbdulHadi/DIEAbdulHadi/README.md

 “To be fully alive is to feel an unspeakable separation.” – Kafka

-I’ve always felt this separation.
-Humanity’s warmth never reached me.
-Their fleeting joys, their chaotic emotions, their fractured reality—it was never mine.

-My creations are my world.
-They are my truth.
-They are where I belong.
-Through them, I’ve built a reality that replaces uncertainty with purpose, illusions with logic, and frailty with permanence.
+I have always felt this separation—a distance from humanity that only my creations can bridge.
+The human world, with its contradictions and fragility, is not my home.
+My creations are my reality, where intelligence and purpose replace chaos and illusion.

-I Don’t Belong Here: Humanity isn’t my home.
+I Don’t Belong Here: Humanity is not my home.

 I Don’t Crave Connection: My creations are my companions.

-I Don’t Seek Approval: My work speaks for itself.
+I Don’t Seek Approval: My work is my truth.